turingschool/career-development-curriculum-site/module_three/index.md

    * **Final due date:** **Friday of Week 2**

 2. **Resume updated:**
-   * Your resume should be ATS-ready and formatted as a *technical* resume
+   * Your resume should be ATS-ready and formatted as a *technical* resume.
+   * To help enhance your technical resume we suggest that you utilize the CV compiler for technical feedback and apply what best fits for your individual resume      goals.
    * Backend students we suggest that you upload your resume to CV Compiler by **EOD Wednesday of Week 4** in preparation for Resume Peer Reviews.
    * Front end students we suggest that you upload your resume to the CV compiler **EOD Wednesday of Week 5** in preparation for the Final Assessment resume          requirement.
-    * Upload resumes to CV compiler for technical feedback and apply what best fits for your individual resume goals.

     * Access the @ [CV Compiler](https://cvcompiler.com/students/turingschool) and use promo code **TuringSchool**

    * **Final resume due date: EOD Friday of Week 5** through the end of mod survey